directus/directus/docs/self-hosted/config-options.md

 | `REDIS_USERNAME` | Username for your Redis instance, e.g., `"default"`                                                                                                        | --            |
 | `REDIS_PASSWORD` | Password for your Redis instance, e.g., `"yourRedisPassword"`                                                                                              | --            |

-If the Redis configuration is omitted, Directus will default to using local memory.
-This will fail when running Directus across multiple containers.
+Redis is required when you run Directus load balanced across multiple containers/processes.

 ## Security